PanvitBanda/TravelInspo/README.md

 ---
 ### 📄 License

-This project is open-source and available under the Travelinspo/License
+This project is open-source and available under the [MIT License](./TravelInspo/LICENSE).

 ---